| Timing Belt

 chainstyle cam drive can cause noise, retarded valve timing

+and/or ignition timing depending on the engine design and app.
 With rubber timing belts, noise is seldom a problem even at

 high mileages.
 Valve timing and ignition timing also remain